iamthequeen/GoogleClone/README.md

--  Making the sign in button responsive
+-  Making the "sign in" btton responsive

 -  The display of the footer once the screen width decreases